boldingd/EclipsePhaseContent/ItemsGuide.md

 ### Sentinel Utilitool

 The Sentinel Utilitool is a variant of an open-source utilitool, modified for use by sentinels; it is designed to mimic some of the advanced features of COTs in a cheaper (and more inconspicuous) device.
-The swarm composition of a Sentinel utilitool contains some elements not found in most other utilitools, among them nanites designed to connect to devices, and to resist infection by hostile nanoswarms.
+The swarm composition of a Sentinel utilitool contains some elements not found in other utilitools, among them nanites designed to connect to devices, and to resist infection by hostile nanoswarms.
 However, in order to accommodate the additional hive elements, it is also slightly larger than most utilitools.
 (The additional components are also *masked*, so that it can pass as a normal – if slightly large – utilitool.)